UtkarshVIT/AdvDistSystems/README.md

 ### Running Test Cases

 ###### IMP Note
-Note, the test cases in `./tests/pytest.py` are configured for a 2 node system with a scale up test to expand it to three nodes.
+For docker deployment, the test cases are configured for the degault setup in docker-compose.
+For cloud deployment,the test cases in `./tests/pytest.py` are configured for a 2 node system with a scale up test to expand it to three nodes.

 ###### Running test case steps